Dinosaurs in Jurassic Park: Triceratops

+Aside from the adult Triceratops, a baby had also been created for the character of Lex to ride around on, but this was cut to improve the film's tone and pacing.
+The construction of the baby Triceratops was overseen by Shannon Shea, and due to the complexity of the scene, it was decided that three animatronics would have to be made; one that could stand and had facial detail, one that could run, and one that could roll around.
+Further into production, it was decided that the running and rolling actions would be computer generated, so only the standing animatronic was made.
+Shea made a test maquette, but Spielberg deemed it too cartoony, so Shea built the final puppet to be more realistic.
+The baby Triceratops animatronic was about two weeks from completion when Spielberg cut the scene.
+The scene was cut because Spielberg deemed it "too Disney-like, too cute", and it didn't fit the tone of the film.
+Removing the scene allowed about $500,000 to be removed from the budget.

 Triceratops makes brief appearances in each of the subsequent films.
 In The Lost World: Jurassic Park, a baby Triceratops was created by Winston's team for a shot depicting the animal in a cage.
 For its appearance in Jurassic World, the ILM animators studied rhinos and elephants, as they did with the Stegosaurus.
 In the film, Triceratops is depicted galloping, although the real animal was sluggish and would not have been able to do so.

 An adult and baby Triceratops appear in Jurassic World: Fallen Kingdom.
+Triceratops returns in Jurassic World: Dominion.

 Tyrannosaurus

 Tyrannosaurus is the primary dinosaur featured in the novels and throughout the film series.
 The roars of the T. rex were created by mixing the recorded vocals of a baby elephant, a tiger, and an alligator.